 The drone comes with FaceAware that identifies the owner.
 Just toss the drone in the air and it automatically hovers in front of the person it recognizes and takes selfies by recognizing hand gestures that frame the face.

 The DJI Spark has impact avoidance sensors to avert crashes.
-In sports method, with collision avoidance turned off, it flies fast, up to 31 mph.
+In the sports method, with collision avoidance turned off, it flies fast, up to 31 mph.
 Lastly, its flight time is up to a whopping 16 minutes.

 This is one of the sweetest toy drones because it is so tiny.
 It fits simply in the palm of your hand and is designed for kids ages eight and up.

 This Potensic Mini Drone is very informal to use.
-It has one-button automatic takeoff and landing.
+It has a one-button automatic takeoff and landing.
 Besides, it has a hold-altitude feature and a directional lock to continue flying in one direction.

 It has an alarm to indicate it is about to go out of range and needs to be flown back towards the controller.
 Another alarm sound indicates a low battery, which calls for an immediate landing to prevent a crash.